 Degrading mass airflow sensor that if left unchecked will result in stalling, increased emissions and lower mileage.
 The sensor is not that expensive to replace since it is easy to install, but ignoring it will not only increase gas expenses but can lead to accidents if you stall at an inopportune moment.

-Failing spark plugs that will cause your car to randomly bolt forward while drive.
+Failing spark plugs that will cause your car to randomly bolt forward while driving.
 They’re cheap to replace and is definitely worth it considering the risk of suddenly accelerating while on the road.